bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

     2. Next hazelcast invokes the SPI `discoverMembers()` to determine all peer docker service tasks (containers) ip addresses and attempts to connect to them to form the cluster connecting to the configured `hazelcastPeerPort` (default 5701)

+Alternatively, discovery can be limited to the bounds of the docker cluster using [docker endpoint_mode dnsrr](https://docs.docker.com/engine/swarm/networking/#configure-service-discovery).

+* Launch your docker service with its service name and target overlay network name with `endpoint_mode` set to `dnsrr`.
+In addition, specify additional ENVIRONMENT variables via `-e` named `serviceName`, `servicePort`, and `peerServicesCsv`

+    1. Leverages the custom `MemberAddressProvider` SPI implementation (`DockerDNSRRMemberAddressProvider`) to resolve the DNS entries for its own service, `serviceName`, and port, `servicePort`, to IP addresses within the docker network.

+    2. Next, hazelcast invokes the SPI DiscoveryStrategy to resolve the internal docker DNS entries for all services that the hazelcast instance should consider its peers, and connects to them over the ports specified in `peerServicesCsv` (default 5701)

+    *Note: `peerServicesCsv` must contain a reference to the `serviceName` and `servicePort`, if the service is meant to cluster with itself*

 ## <a id="usage"></a>Usage

 Ensure your project has the `hazelcast-docker-swarm-discovery-spi` artifact dependency declared in your maven pom or gradle build file as described above.
 Or build the jar yourself and ensure the jar is in your project's classpath.